fiedl/dot-zsh/README.md

     0 2 * * * cd /share/Sebastian; /usr/bin/find ./ |sed -e 's/\.\//\/Volumes\/Sebastian\//g' > .find.tmp; /bin/rm .find.txt; /bin/mv .find.tmp .find.txt

+#### Follow files

+Tail a file and follow it, even if the file is deleted and re-created.

+    tailf filename

+This needs the gnu verion of `tail`.
+Install it with `brew install coreutils.`

 #### Moving files

 Move multiple files with wildcards using multimove.